Baker extends Massachusetts’ stay-at-home advisory to May 18

 BOSTON (WHDH) – Gov. Charlie Baker on Tuesday announced that the non-essential business closure order and stay-at-home advisory in Massachusetts have been extended through May 18 as coronavirus deaths continue to mount.

-The advisory, which was slated to expire on May 4, has been extended by an additional two weeks, Baker said during a news conference at the State House.
+The order and advisory, which were both slated to expire on May 4, have been extended by an additional two weeks, Baker said during a news conference at the State House.

-Restaurants will still be permitted to offer takeout but dining in will not be allowed until further notice.
+Restaurants will still be permitted to offer takeout but all non-essential businesses must keep their physical workplaces closed to all employees, customers, and the public until further notice.

+RELATED: Cambridge, Somerville to start requiring face coverings in public to slow spread of coronavirus

 Gatherings of 10 or more people will not be allowed until the May 18 advisory expires, Baker added.